AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 1. In the **Organization ID** field, you see the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).
 The organization ID is global.
 Only one organization ID can be associated per Adobe Commerce instance.

+1. (Optional) If you already have an AEP Web SDK deployed to your site, enable the checkbox and add the name of your AEP Web SDK.
+Otherwise, leave these fields blank and the Experience Platform connector deploys one for you.

+     >[!NOTE]
+    >
+    >If you specify your own Experience Platform Web SDK, the Experience Platform connector will use the datastream ID associated with that SDK and not any datastream ID specified on this page.

+## Data collection

+In the **Data collection** section you specify what types of data to collect and send to the Experience Platform edge.
+By default, storefront events are automatically sent as long as the AEP Web SDK and Organization ID are valid.
+See the events topic to learn more about [storefront](events.md#storefront-events) and [back office](events.md#beta-order-status-events) events.

+1. Select **Back office events** if you want to send order status information, such as if an order was placed, cancelled, refunded, or shipped.

 1. [Create](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html#create) a new datastream in the Adobe Experience Platform or select an existing datastream you want to use for collection.

 1. In the **Datastream ID** field, paste the ID of that new or existing datastream.